Feroz Khan (actor)

-Feroz Khan (born Zulfiqar Ali Shah Khan; 25 September 1935 — 27 April 2009) was an Indian actor, film editor, producer and director best known for his work in Indian cinema.
+Feroz Khan (born as Zulfiqar Ali Shah Khan; 25 September 1935 — 27 April 2009) was an Indian actor, film director, producer, screenwriter, and editor, best known for his work in Indian cinema.
 He appeared in over 60 films throughout his career and became one of Bollywood's popular style icons.
 Feroz Khan rose to prominence with Phani Majumdar's drama film Oonche Log (1965), and starred in successful Hindi films, such as Arzoo (1965), Aag (1967), Safar (1970), Mela (1971), Apradh (1972), Geeta Mera Naam (1974), Khotte Sikkay (1974), Kaala Sona (1975), Dharmatma (1975), Nagin (1976), Shankar Shambhu (1976) and Qurbani (1980).
 The 2007 superhit Welcome (2007), was his final film.

 He won the Filmfare Best Supporting Actor Award for Aadmi Aur Insaan (1969) in 1970, and was honored with the Filmfare Lifetime Achievement Award in 2000.
 He has been called "Clint Eastwood of India".

 Early life

-Feroz Khan was born on 25 September 1939 in Bangalore, India, to Sadiq Ali Khan, an Afghan from Ghazni, Afghanistan, and Fatima, who had Persian ancestry from Iran.
+Feroz Khan was born on 25 September 1935 in Bangalore, India, to Sadiq Ali Khan, an Afghan from Ghazni, Afghanistan, and Fatima, who had Persian ancestry from Iran.
 His mother's family dealt in horse breeding.
 Khan was educated at Bishop Cotton Boys' School and St. Germain High School, Bangalore.
 Describing himself as a "rebel", he was kicked out from three schools, and never went to college, despite clearing his Senior Cambridge examinations, as he moved to Bombay (now Mumbai) to pursue a film career.

 His younger brothers are Shah Abbas Khan (Sanjay Khan), Shahrukh Shah Ali Khan, Sameer Khan and Akbar Khan.
 Except Shahrukh, all brothers were associated with the entertainment industry.
 His younger sisters are Khurshid Shahnavar and Dilshad Begum Sheikh, popularly known as Dilshad Bibi.